PRIME Intellect

 TOPLOC v2 introduces a novel approach to effectively address this last problem for fully verifiable inference.
 TOPLOC v2 utilizes reproducible Gumbel noises for categorical sampling, allowing verifiers to perform parallel estimation of the original token sampling significantly faster than the original inference, with a quantifiable margin of error.
 The approach is robust across diverse model parallel configurations, GPU types, and kernel implementations, providing flexibility in both hardware selection and deployment for inference and verification.

-Our full arxiv paper release of TOPLOC v2’s sampling proof approach is coming in the next couple weeks.
+Our full arxiv paper release of TOPLOC v2’s sampling proof approach is coming in the next few weeks.

 SYNTHETIC-2 consists of a large set of verifiable reasoning tasks as well as reasoning traces obtained from multiple models.
 This design serves two purposes: